Treblle/dotnet-api-boilerplate/README.md

 The Infrastructure project handles the communication with the database.
 It contains the implementations of the repositories defined in the Core project.

 #### **Presentation**
-The Presentation project implements the Minimal API and contains everything that's need to facilitate the communication with the consumer.
+The Presentation project implements the Minimal API and contains everything that's needed to facilitate communication with the consumer.
 API endpoints are defined here and user actions are mapped to queries and commands which are sent to the Core layer using the Mediator Pattern.

 ## Requirements